sensori/augmented-teams/behaviors/code-agent/docs/code-agent-consistency.md

 ## Implementation

-The behavior consistency is implemented according to `behavior-consistency-rule.mdc`:
+The behavior consistency is implemented in `code-agent-runner.py` via the `behavior_consistency()` function according to `code-agent-consistency-rule.mdc`.

 ### Rule Compliance